datapro4hire/Water/README.md

 # Water Access Analysis
 ### Capstone Project - Data Science Diploma

 Welcome!
 In here you will find details about my data science project.
-I will show you how I got started with the data, and how I implemented machime learning, and more!
+I will show you how I got started with the data, and how I implemented machine learning, and yes some cool AI stuff.
+Join me in this journey!

 ### Introduction
 In this project, I will analyze water quality across major Canadian rivers.
 Data was obtained from the Government of Canada's Open Data site.